wkolowski/Type-Theory-Wishlist/README.md

 - [Structural Subtyping as Parametric Polymorphism](https://dl.acm.org/doi/pdf/10.1145/3622836) - a comparison of subtyping and parametric polymorphism in a non-dependently-typed setting
 - [Parametric Subtyping for Structural Parametric Polymorphism](https://dl.acm.org/doi/pdf/10.1145/3632932) - describes parametric subtyping, which is a kind of subtyping for parameterized types that is a bit weaker than full subtyping, but is more manageable for implementation
 - [Recursive Subtyping for All](https://dl.acm.org/doi/pdf/10.1145/3571241) - a very good paper on subtyping in System F with recursive types, the most interesting thing is that the system has lower-bounded quantification, which enables very flexible typing of sum constructors
+- [Polarized Higher-Order Subtyping](https://martinsteffen.github.io/assets/download/theses/diss/diss.pdf) - a paper on subtyping in System F sub omega and an extension of this system with variance annotations

 **Status: Coercions have been implemented in Coq for a long time.
 Implicit coercions between primitive types are standard in a lot of languages.**